maihd/fun-with-sdl3/README.md

 - Android
 - iOS: build succeed, but no Info.plist to install on the phone
 - Advanced: Vietnamese typing
+- Advanced: Avoid create text when dynamic rendering text, using glyph to get texcoords

 ## Notes on versions
 Because SDL3 is still new, and I am still learning to use its.
 So I decised to use latest version from main branch, fetch very latest commit from the repos.
 This approach is like using nightly build from other modern techs.